 Having a basic knowledge of AC wiring can help with every instance of home electrical installation.
 AC stands for alternating current.
-As opposed to DC or direct current, AC is the kind of electrical power supplied to homes and other buildings (while DC power is primarily used as electrical energy).
-Most commonly found in batteries, electrical energy has a wide range of applications.
+As opposed to DC or direct current, AC is the kind of electrical power supplied to homes and other buildings (while DC power is primarily for different specific applications).
+Most commonly found in batteries, Direct Current (DC) has a wide range of applications.
 AC wiring, however, must be understood in order to power your home.
 As always, when working with electrical circuits and wiring in the home, if you are at all unsure about what you are doing, you should stop immediately.
 Do not jeopardize your safety and the proper functioning of your home’s electrical system.
 In that case, it is always better to hire a professional.

 How AC Power Works